 The reception of the Observatory's residence (the "Residencia" in Spanish) is the usual meeting point and the start of the tours.

-It's very important that you check the current conditions at the observatory, and confirm with your guide, visit organiser or residence's receptionist that everything is ok and it is safe to travel to the Roque de Los Muchachos Observatory before leaving.
-Please be aware that weather, road condition or even operational reasons could prevent you to visit our telescopes and last-minute cancellations could be made.
+It's very important that before leaving for the ORM you check the current conditions at the observatory, and confirm with your guide, visit organiser or residence's receptionist that it is safe to travel to the Roque de Los Muchachos Observatory.
+Please be aware that weather, road condition or even operational reasons could prevent you from visiting our telescopes and last-minute cancellations could happen.

 Please be aware:

 Below you will find useful information related to your visit.
 We recommend having a look at these web pages before the visit takes place.